 Conclusion

-PESSCARA the requirement for data downloading and moving, since data and metadata are hosted within the same infrastructure. esearchers can share the algorithms they developed, the analysis performed, and the subsequent results.
+PESSCARA aims at minimizing the requirement for data downloading and moving, since data and metadata are hosted within the same infrastructure.
+Code development also can be performed through a web interface making the system easy to use for inexperience users.
+Researchers can share the algorithms they developed, the analysis performed, and the subsequent results making a significant step toward reproducible research.

 When big data originate form multimodal data that originate from multiple sources the use of a CMS system is a must.
+Thus systems like PESSCARA when the idea of curation and standardization of data is one of the design elements is a must.

 Currently the system is under development with further optimization needed to enhance its security features.
-Additionally further resources are needed to provide the users with more resources for fster testing and support for algorithms with higher computational requirements.
+Additionally further resources are needed to provide the users with more resources for faster testing and support for algorithms with higher computational requirements.

 However the basic infrastructure will be provided as open access tools through github so researchers will be able to set the same environment locally with more resources.

+Acknowledgements

+This work was supported by NIH Grant CA160045

 References